Kingsferry Bridge repairs

 The bridge utilises 40 steel ropes to lift the bridge deck.
 These ropes were last replaced in 1995 and are now coming to the end of their life.
 Recent Magnetic Resonance Testing (MRT) has found the some of the ropes have degraded and urgently need replaced.

-We are replacing the 40 steel ropes in a series of closures this summer.
+We are replacing the 40 steel ropes in a series of staggered closures to allow the local community and commercial shipping worth billions of pounds to the national economy to pass under it.

 What are the benefits?